A Palliative for Those Who Feel Left Behind? Political Trust in the Face of Economic Inequality

 34 Pages Posted: 24 Feb 2017 Last revised: 20 Nov 2019

 Do those who feel left behind express more distrust of politics?
-Or does political trust serve as palliative as the poor become more trusting?
-We argue the relationship between resources and political trust depends on the degree of economic inequality.
-On the one hand, the interest-based view of power resource theory suggests a positive relationship further amplified by inequality.
-System justification theory, on the other hand, suggests a greater need for cognitive dissonance reduction in unequal countries, resulting in rationalization of the deprived situation by expressing more political trust.
-We test both claims with comprehensive analyses of WVS data from a diverse sample of countries.
-Results provide clear support of system justification: In unequal countries income is negatively associated with political trust, while in equal countries, the relationship is reverse.
-This finding has important implications for our understanding of the palliative function of political trust and for successfully combatting inequality.
+Or does political trust serve as a palliative as the disadvantaged become more trusting?
+We argue that the relationship between social status and political trust depends on the context of economic inequality.
+Whereas in contexts of low inequality self-interest based mechanisms are most likely to appear, in highly unequal countries the need for cognitive dissonance reduction becomes greater.
+The latter mechanism results in rationalization of the deprived situation by expressing more political trust.
+We test this claim with comprehensive analyses of World Values Surveys data from a diverse sample of countries.
+The empirical results support our argumentation: In equal countries perceived affiliation to a higher social class is positively associated with political trust, while this is not true in unequal countries.
+This finding has important implications for our understanding of political trust and for successfully dealing with economic inequality.

 Suggested Citation: Suggested Citation